 - Understanding some important and applicable laws

-After reading this guide you will know how to pull off a successful underground party.
+After reading this guide, you will have the framework to know how to pull off a successful underground party.
 And if you are looking to join one, you’ll have a much better understanding of their inner workings, if you are attending a well-planed one, and if they are something that you might fancy.

 So let’s start with the fundamentals and discuss what an underground party is.

 What is An Underground Party?